william81fr/cb-tuto-bio/README.md

 When choosing colors, perhaps a good idea is to use a tool [like this one](https://mdn.github.io/css-examples/tools/color-picker/).

-## More examples of HTML tags and CSS rules
+## Examples of HTML tags and CSS rules

-You can see more examples of HTML tags to write a plain bio in [my bot's description](https://chaturbate.com/apps/app_details/flexible-tip-menu/).

-The HTML code for that is available [on my github](https://raw.githubusercontent.com/william81fr/cb-flexible-tip-menu/main/description.html).
-If you were to copy-paste this entire file in your bio, you would get the same result.

 _Limitations:_
 * Unfortunately, unless the code is on a single line, CB will add `br` elements that break the design, so I will always provide both versions.